semrush/intergalactic/website/docs/core-principles/a11y/a11y-design.md

 These principles were inspired by an [article from the Google design team](https://design.google/library/designers-guide-accessibility-research/) 🖤

-- Try accessibility technologies on yourself
+- Try accessibility technologies on yourself.
-- Develop your empathy and open-mindedness to new things
+- Develop your empathy and open-mindedness to new things.
-- Be humble and willing to admit your own ignorance
+- Be humble and willing to admit your own ignorance.
 - Work with different people and technologies.
-Involve different stakeholders in your research
+Involve different stakeholders in your research.
-- Test on your target audience and beyond
+- Test on your target audience and beyond.

 @## Scaling